Worker Misclassification: How a Seemingly Simple Mistake Can Cost Your Business Dearly

 Independent Contractors Versus Employees

 Many businesses work with both independent contractors as well as employees.
 Employees are typically relied on for ongoing business operations, while contractors provide services on an as-needed basis.
-However, the lines between the two can sometimes get blurred – especially during challenging times like these.
+However, the lines between the two can sometimes get blurred.

 Every employer should understand when a worker should be classified as an independent contractor and when the worker should be classified as an employee.
 Consider the following questions when deciding how to classify a worker: